Massachusetts smallpox epidemic: Variolation

 Variolation was known as inoculation in Massachusetts during this time period.
 This is a procedure that can be performed a few different ways.
 They all included taking scabs or pus from someone who had natural smallpox.
 People would then take the scab or pus and inject it into their skin, or rub the matter on themselves.
 This would allow them to have a mild form of smallpox, which had a low mortality rate.
 Once someone has been infected with smallpox, they would never get the virus again.
 This operation allowed people to be immune for the rest of their lives.
 This was proposed by Cotton Mather during the Boston smallpox epidemic of 1721.
 He sought out many doctors to perform this procedure, but the only one who was willing to try was Dr. Zabdiel Boylston.
 This doctor had a history of performing risky procedures, and when it was time to try inoculation he tested his hypothesis on his six-year-old son.
 The smallpox inoculation was deemed successful after much deliberation between government officials and other doctors.
 This procedure was then spread throughout the city in hopes to get the virus under control.

 Effects on future outbreaks

 After the events of the 1633 Massachusetts smallpox epidemic there were subsequent outbreaks of smallpox in the region.
-Most notably in 1721, there was a significant outbreak of smallpox in Massachusetts.
+Most notably the 1721 Boston smallpox epidemic.
 According to a historical account in 1884 of the 1721 smallpox outbreak, more than one sixth of people would die from smallpox naturally if not treated by inoculation.
 Dr. Boylston was threatened to be hanged by townsfolk because they believed that the smallpox disease was an act of God and the doctor should not interfere.
 In 1722, there was a religious sermon that compared Dr. Boylston to Job in the Bible by saying, "the Devil was the first inoculator and Job his first patient."
 The last smallpox case in Massachusetts, specifically Boston, was in 1932.